How to Simply Change Wi-Fi on Ring Doorbell or Ring Camera

-The Ring Doorbell provides 24/7 surveillance of the area in front of your home, but it must be constantly connected to a Wi-Fi network to do this.
-If you’ve recently upgraded to a new Wi-Fi router or need to change your Ring Doorbell’s Wi-Fi network for any reason, we offer directions on how to do this below.
+The Ring Doorbell and Cameras provides 24/7 surveillance of the area in front of your home, but it must be constantly connected to a Wi-Fi network to do this.
+You may run into connection issues, changed your Wi-Fi, or need to reconnect it which requires you to go into the settings of your Ring device.

 To change the Wi-Fi network on Ring Doorbell, select the device in the Ring app.
 Then, select “Device Health” and “Change Wi-Fi Network.”
 Follow the on-screen instructions and enter the selected network’s password when prompted.